 - Lack of nutrients necessary for bile production;

-- Lack of specific dietary fibres, which are necessary for bile removal;
+- Lack of specific dietary fibres, which are necessary for its removal;

-- Liver inflammation; inflammation can cause bile ducts to swell up and block bile flow.
+- Liver inflammation; inflammation can cause ducts to swell up and block bile flow.

-- Food allergies.
-Bile ducts can swell and cut off the flow of the lymphatics if allergenic foods are eaten.
-These are frequently hidden allergies that can only be revealed via specialized tests.
+- Food allergies. ducts can swell and cut off the flow of the lymphatics if allergenic foods are eaten.
+These are usually hidden allergies that can only be revealed via specialized tests.

 Below are common dietary mistakes to watch out for